About Touch of Europe:

 Using Touch of Europe Promotion Codes:

 Touch of Europe offers discounts and special offers through both text links and banners as well as coupon and promotion codes.
 If you see an offer on Promotioncode.org associated with a text link--the offer will say "Click to Redeem", simply click the link and make your purchase through the window that opens on the Touch of Europe web site.
 The discount or offer will appear upon checkout if your purchase qualifies.

 If the offer is associated with a coupon or promotion code, simply click on the code and shop through the page that opens on the Touch of Europe website.
 Enter the code at checkout to see the updated discount price or free shipping offer.

-Codes that appear on PromotionCode.org as Staff Picks have been provided to us directly by Touch of Europe.
-Other codes may be submitted by our community users and, because of the volume of these user-submitted codes, can't be guaranteed to be valid for by PromotionCode.org.
+Codes that appear on PromotionCode.org as Staff Picks (those in green boxes, as opposed to blue boxes) have been provided to us directly by Touch of Europe.
+Other codes may be submitted by our community users and, because of the volume of these user-submitted codes, can't be guaranteed to be valid by PromotionCode.org.
 Be sure to read any comments associated with such codes before trying to use them.

 Latest Touch of Europe News